microsoft/testfx/docs/RFCs/011-Sdk-Testing-Platform.md

 Make this option configurable in global.json.

-Here is a global.json sample:
+Here are some global.json samples:

+1.
 ```json
 {
 "testSdk" :